 You also might be restricted from renting out your condo, depending on the HOA’s rules.
 If you want to make an income from your property or need a tenant to help pay bills, check the HOA rules before you buy.

 In addition, condos come with HOA fees.
 These dues help pay for a property management company and cover maintenance costs.
 So, along with your mortgage payment for the condo, you’ll have another mandatory expense to cover.

 - Potential privacy concerns

 When most people talk about buying a house, they mean purchasing a single-family home, which is a standalone structure on a foundation.
 Single-family homes can be single-story ranch homes or have multiple stories, as well as a basement or attic space.

-The biggest point in favor of buying a house is the freedom to decorate, maintain and alter it however you like (while obeying local building ordinances and/or homeowners association guidelines).
+The biggest points in favor of buying a house is the freedom to decorate, maintain and alter it however you like (while obeying local building ordinances and/or homeowners association guidelines), and privacy.